 Peering Steering Group

 Internet2 will convene a small, focused advisory group that receives regular and frequent updates on peering requests, architectural changes, operational issues, and augmentation needs.
 They will receive more detailed reporting on the state of the network core and edge and will participate in the process of applying the commodity headroom principles.
+While the peering steering group is not meant to be a body that will review confidential information, it may be necessary that some items will need to remain internal.
+However, in keeping with the operational transparency principles outlined above, all reports that don’t contain any confidential information will be available to the wider NTAC.

 Operational Data